Skip to content

 --network host \

-If you wish to start the service in an offline environment, replace ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-genai-vllm-server:latest-gpu-sm120 (image size ~12 GB) in the above command with the offline version image ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-genai-vllm-server:latest-gpu-sm120-offline (image size ~14 GB).
+If you wish to start the service in an offline environment, replace ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-genai-vllm-server:latest-nvidia-gpu-sm120 (image size approximately 13 GB) in the above command with the offline version image ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-genai-vllm-server:latest-nvidia-gpu-sm120-offline (image size approximately 15 GB).

 When launching the vLLM inference service, we provide a set of default parameter settings.
 If you need to adjust parameters such as GPU memory usage, you can configure additional parameters yourself.
 Please refer to 3.3.1 Server-side Parameter Adjustment to create a configuration file, then mount the file into the container and specify the configuration file using backend_config in the command to start the service, for example: